Corporate Law Center

 Put corporate law polish on your resume by serving as Corporate Law Fellow.
 Every year, the Center selects up to five students as Fellows, who receive tuition assistance in exchange for work researching current corporate law topics and participating in Center events.
 Every year, Corporate Law Fellows rise to the top of hiring pools for firms, businesses and governmental agencies in search of new talent with specialized corporate training.

 Fellowships are open to admitted as well as currently enrolled Cincinnati Law students.
-To apply for a Fellowship, watch for the call for applications each Spring, or contact Center Co-Director Sean Mangan for more information.
+To apply for a Fellowship, complete on the online application on the admitted students fellowship page.

 Cincinnati Law’s annual symposium provides an opportunity for scholars, regulators, practitioners, and law students from across the country to exchange ideas, debate issues and discuss ongoing research and scholarship on current topics in this field.